 As a rule of thumb, we target papers that present more than ‘project flyers’ and less than specific techniques that can be submitted as regular papers to the main track.

 The Multi-Partner Innovative Research Projects session is an excellent opportunity to present your work to the DATE community.
 It also helps you fulfilling the dissemination and outreach obligations of your project.
-DATE also offers you the opportunity to reserve private meeting rooms that are ideal to held internal project (fringe) meetings, so you and your project partners can make the most of your week at DATE.
+DATE also offers you the opportunity to reserve private virtual meeting rooms that are ideal to held internal virtual project (fringe) meetings, so you and your project partners can make the most of your week at DATE.

 Papers will be peer-reviewed and selected based on innovation and originality; in particular, we would like to give visibility to papers addressing DATE 2021 topics.